Skip to main content

 You can cancel your Expat policy easily by:

-• Logging in to your Feather account at https://app.feather-insurance.com/ (simply enter your email address that you used to sign up for your expat policy and then you will be sent a one time password, which you can use to log in);
+• Logging in to your Feather account (simply enter your email address that you used to sign up for your expat policy and then you will be sent a one time password, which you can use to log in);

 • Selecting your expat policy in your account; and